gjorando/ashpd/README.md

 - [ ] speaker cover
 - [ ] LED ring holder for the barrel
 - [ ] LED holder for the rod
+- [ ] USB-C support if I cannot manage to make the current cable work

 ## Roadmap for a V2